Simy and Moffi included as Rohr submits provisional squad list for Nigeria vs Cameroon friendly | Goal.com

 Simy and Moffi included as Rohr submits provisional squad list for Nigeria vs Cameroon friendly

-Nigeria coach Gernot Rohr has included Crotone's Simy Nwankwo and Lorient's Terem Moffi in his 31-man provisional squad for the upcoming international friendly match against Cameroon on June 4.
+Nigeria coach Gernot Rohr has included Crotone's Simy Nwankwo and Lorient's Terem Moffi in his 31-man provisional squad for the upcoming international friendly match against Cameroon on June 4 in Vienna.

-The 31-man list will be trimmed to 23 players ahead of the encounter scheduled for Wiener Neustadt, a city in Austrian capital Vienna.
+The 31-man list will be trimmed to 23 players ahead of the encounter scheduled for Wiener Neustadt, a city in the Austrian capital.

 Regular fixtures including goalkeeper Maduka Okoye, Alex Iwobi, Ola Aina, Wilfred Ndidi, Kelechi Iheanacho, Samuel Chukwueze and Victor Osimhen are in the team while Crotone’s Simy Nwankwo, Almeria’s Sadiq Umar, Lorient’s Terem Moffi got the nod.